giovanedann/giovanedann/README.md

 ## Hello!
 My name is Giovane Daniel!

 - 🧠 Learning web development using JavaScript, React and Node.Js!
 Trybe Student for the 21 class.
-- 🥳 I like to share and learn about coding!
 - ❗ Future plans: TypeScript, ReactNative.

 <div align="center">